No doc loan

-A No-Doc or Low-doc loan (abbr: No/Low Documentation Loan) refers to loans that do not require borrowers to provide documentation of their income to lenders or do not require much documentation.
+A no documentation loan (no-doc) or low documentation loan (low-doc) refers to loans that do not require borrowers to provide documentation of their income to lenders or do not require much documentation.
 It is a financial product commonly offered by a mortgage lender to consumers who cannot qualify for normal loan products because of fluctuating or hard-to-verify incomes, such as the self-employed, or to serve long time customers with strong credit.
 Applicants are often required to provide a substantial down payment, i.e. a larger deposit either through equity in security or personal savings.

 Self-employed, unemployed, seasonal workers, and new immigrants generally struggle to meet strict requirements to qualify for loans.
 A loan with few to no documentation or credit history requirements is easier to qualify for, but generally carries a significantly higher interest rate.
+The term came to prominence during the 2008 financial crisis when up to one-third of all new mortgages issued were no-doc or low-doc loans.

-Low Doc Loans
+Low doc loans

 Residential low doc loans are designed for self-employed borrowers who cannot provide tax returns as evidence of their income.
 They still require some form of supporting evidence of the borrowers income, typically in the form of BAS statements, although some lenders will accept an accountant's declaration or bank statements.

 The high levels of arrears from low doc loans originated prior to 2008 have caused lenders to use restrictive credit scoring for new low doc loan applications.
 For this reason the proportion of low doc loans written by the major banks has dropped significantly.

-No Doc Loans
+No doc loans

 No doc loans do not require any supporting evidence of the borrowers income, just a declaration confirming that the borrower can afford the proposed repayments.
 This is known as an asset lend as the assessment of the loan is primarily focused on the saleability of the security property and the proposed exit strategy.

 The loan must be National Consumer Credit Protection Act unregulated as they do not meet the NCCP requirement to reasonably verify the borrowers situation.
 For this reason most no doc loans are for business purposes or are for investment in something other than residential property.

 Private money is the main source of no doc loans, often with interest rates charged at 2% to 6% per month (24% to 72% p.a.).
 Non-conforming lenders focus on the lower risk no doc loans and offer more competitive interest rates.
 With either lender type the term of the loan is usually six to twelve months and often has expensive fees or a high interest rate for extending the loan.